 - Why We Can't Do Prevention Unless We Talk About Perpetrators and Perpetration

 While it stands to reason that the perpetrators or potential perpetrators of sexual violence are in the best position to prevent sexual violence by changing their behaviors, too often we don’t talk about who is doing the harming and what we can do to prevent them from acting in harmful ways.
-Yvonne Cournoyer, MNCASA’s Prevention Program Manager, shares her thoughts on why it is so important for our prevention work that we understand more about who harms sexually and how to talk about them in ways that work for prevention.
+Yvonne Cournoyer, prevention expert, shares her thoughts on why it is so important for our prevention work that we understand more about who harms sexually and how to talk about them in ways that work for prevention.

 People have a lot of feelings about consent.
 Most of us who work in the sexual violence world think consent is to our work what Newton’s Laws of Motion is to physics, or what improvisation is to jazz: essential to moving forward.
 However, to many people outside of our movement consent is confusing and perhaps even controversial.
 Check out these great consent analogies you can bring back to your community or a staff meeting to help start the conversation!

 - 2 Minutes Will Change the Way You Think About Consent

 - Consent at 10,000 Feet: Guante's spoken word piece about the importance of consent.

 - Sex and Pizza: Listen to an expert on healthy sexuality tell you why sex should be thought of like pizza.